L3MON4D3/LuaSnip/DOC.md

 Add snippets to luasnip's snippet-collection.
 NOTE: Calls `refresh_notify` as needed if enabled via `opts.refresh_notify`.

-* `ft: string?` The filetype to add the snippets to, or nil if the filetype is specified in `snippets`.
+* `ft?: string?` The filetype to add the snippets to, or nil if the filetype is specified in `snippets`.
 * `snippets: (LuaSnip.Addable[]|{ [string]: LuaSnip.Addable[] })` If `ft` is nil a table mapping a filetype to a list of snippets, otherwise a flat table of snippets.
-* `opts: LuaSnip.Opts.AddSnippets?` Optional arguments.
+* `opts?: LuaSnip.Opts.AddSnippets?` Optional arguments.

 #### `clean_invalidated(opts?)`

 Clean invalidated snippets from internal snippet storage.
 Invalidated snippets are still stored; it might be useful to actually remove them as they still have to be iterated during expansion.

-* `opts: LuaSnip.Opts.CleanInvalidated?` Additional, optional arguments.
+* `opts?: LuaSnip.Opts.CleanInvalidated?` Additional, optional arguments.

 #### `activate_node(opts?)`

 Lookup a node by position and activate (ie. jump into) it.

-* `opts: LuaSnip.Opts.ActivateNode?` Additional, optional arguments.
+* `opts?: LuaSnip.Opts.ActivateNode?` Additional, optional arguments.
   Valid keys are:

-  * `strict: boolean?` Only activate nodes one could usually jump to.
+  * `strict?: boolean?` Only activate nodes one could usually jump to.
 (Defaults to false)
-  * `select: boolean?` Whether to select the entire node, or leave the cursor at the position it is currently at.
+  * `select?: boolean?` Whether to select the entire node, or leave the cursor at the position it is currently at.
 (Defaults to true)
-  * `pos: LuaSnip.BytecolBufferPosition?` Where to look for the node.
+  * `pos?: LuaSnip.BytecolBufferPosition?` Where to look for the node.
 (Defaults to the position of the cursor)

 Not covered in this section are the various node-constructors exposed by